nvdung136/VNBanks---Scrap-transactions/readme.md

 * !
 Interfere with any interaction between the user and the page
 * !
 Change or record any user data
 * !
 Remote by or connect to any other entity on the internet

-<+> Instruction: (developed and tested on Chrome version 115)
- * -> Install or unbundle the extension onto their Chrome browser.
- * -> User to log in to his/her bank to check all transaction history
- * -> Interact (by hitting 'load more') with the page to display all the needed transactions
- * -> Then open extension - hit update - all transactions will be recorded (the period will be shown)
- * -> Hit download to get the CSV file locally